What is GEO? The Complete Guide to Generative Engine Optimization

 How do I know if ChatGPT is citing my competitors?

 The simplest method: open ChatGPT with search enabled and type the queries your customers use to find products or services like yours.
 Note which brands appear in the response and which sources are cited.
-Do this for your top 10 keywords and you'll have a clear picture of your competitive landscape in AI search.
+Do this for your top 10 keywords and you will have a clear picture of your competitive landscape in AI search.
 For automated, ongoing tracking, tools like LumenGEO monitor citation data across platforms and alert you to changes in real time.

 See what ChatGPT says about your brand